 The postgraduate prospectus also details certain funding that may be available depending on your country of origin.
 See also the list of overseas student scholarships.
 For example, US applicants are eligible to apply for Fulbright scholarships.
 Bear in mind that different application deadlines and procedures may apply, as detailed in the prospectus.

 Our application deadline is *** 1st February *** each year.
 Please ask your referees to submit their letters (via the college website) by this deadline, or shortly after.

 Applications after this deadline may be considered if we still have PhD positions to fill at that time.

 However if you are not eligible for our funded studentships (ie. you are EU citizen but have not been living here for 3 years, or you are an overseas candidate) then it is important that you apply by mid January each year to be eligible to apply for scholarship funding.

 For general enquires about postgraduate study in physics and the application procedure contact

 Fax: +44 (0)20 7594 7777

-For enquiries directly related to study in the Theoretical Physics Group contact Dr Andrew Tolley but please read this website carefully first since it addresses most common questions.
+For enquiries directly related to study in the Theoretical Physics Group contact Professor Andrew J. Tolley but please read this website carefully first since it addresses most common questions.
 Note also that due to the time required to process the very large number of applicants it may not be possible to answer all email queries in any detail.